 How to Become a Neonatal Nurse

-Back in the days when new mothers and their babies stayed in the hospital for a week or more, most neonatal nurses worked in hospital nurseries—caring for babies while new mothers recovered.
-Now, with very brief hospital stays and the availability of rooming-in options, the nursing care of healthy babies falls largely to maternity nurses.
+Historically, new mothers and their babies stayed in the hospital for a week or more after delivery.
+Most neonatal nurses worked in hospital nurseries, caring for babies while new mothers recovered.
+Today, with very brief hospital stays and the availability of rooming-in options, the nursing care of healthy babies falls largely to maternity nurses.

 Licensing and/or Certification

 Following graduation, aspiring RNs must pass the National Council Licensure Examination (NCLEX) to receive a state license.
 Other state-specific requirements for licensure may include background checks and education verification.
 Some neonatal nurses are required to gain specialty certification as part of their employment.
 For example, a hospital that employs neonatal nurses to work in the NICU may require that all nurses have extra certification in neonatal advanced life support training.

 Once a neonatal RN has been working for a period of time, she may apply for certification through a national certifying body such as the American Nurses Credentialing Center (ANCC).
 Being certified means that a nurse has demonstrated expertise in a particular specialty.
 The certification process usually involves demonstrating that she has worked a certain number of hours within the specialty and then has passed an examination.
 In most cases, advanced practice nurses must be certified before they begin working.

 To maintain licensure and/or certification, nurses must verify active experience and must accrue continuing education credits, which are offered by employers or professional organizations.
 The number of continuing education credits required in order to maintain licensure varies from state to state.

 Necessary Skills and Qualities